Master of Science in Psychological Sciences

 - Non-Thesis Option

-The Master of Science in Psychology has a non-thesis track.
+The Master of Science in Psychological Sciences has a non-thesis track.
 After receiving admission to graduate studies, selecting the non-thesis track, and enrolling for coursework, the student will be assigned a committee chair.

 For the thesis track, after receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of his or her major or administrative department (or intercollegiate faculty, if applicable) concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the MS degree will consist of no fewer than three members of the graduate faculty, representative of the student’s fields of study and research.
 The chair or the co-chair of the advisory committee must be from the student’s major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student’s major department.
 The outside member for students in an interdisciplinary program must have an appointment to a department different from the chair of the student’s committee.